mohamedmbah2019cistudent/bah.palm.oil.e-commerce/README.md

 Typography

-2 Google Fonts were used across the site: 'Liu Jian Mao Cao', cursive 'Quicksand', sans-serif
+Google Fonts were used across the site.

+Google images were used accross the site.

 # Features